SHAKAR-AFZAL/Car-Sales-Analysis-Excel-Project/README.md

 The primary goals of this project are
 - Analyze the distribution of fuel types and fuel systems
 - Identify the most common vehicle body styles and drive wheels
-- Examine engine types, engine locations, and aspiration trends
+- Examine the engine types, engine locations, and aspiration trends
 - Provide data-driven insights into automobile specifications and market patterns

 ---